Expert dental care in Thailand, coordinated for you

 Frenectomy in Thailand costs 60–70% less than the same procedure in the US ($450–$900), Australia (A$400–A$850), and UK (£400–£750).
 The savings make the procedure accessible for patients who have been deferring it due to cost at home.

-Types of Frenectomy in Thailand
+Types of Frenectomy

 The technique depends on the type of frenum, the patient's age, and the degree of restriction.
-All approaches achieve the same goal — releasing the tissue to restore movement.
+All approaches achieve the same goal: releasing the tissue to restore movement.

 Laser Frenectomy